 Our state’s strategic land use planning and development assessment framework must carefully balance the need to provide jobs, housing, community facilities and transport for a changing population, while maintaining the unique qualities of the coastal and marine environment that make coastal areas so desirable.
 We also know our coastal areas face many natural hazards.
 It is important our planning system effectively responds to current and future coastal and other natural hazards, to protect lives, infrastructure and property, and the beautiful environments we cherish living in.

-In 2018, the NSW Government’s new coastal management framework commenced.
-Our goal is to improve the way we plan for and assess coastal development, protect coastal and marine environmental assets and manage coastal hazards.
+The NSW Government’s new coastal management framework has been in place since 2018.
+Our goal is to improve the way we plan for and assess coastal development, to protect our coastal way of life and coastal and marine environmental assets, and to manage coastal hazards.

 This framework includes: